 As people who spend our days farming we strive to see as little food waste as possible.
 Simply stated, wasted food is wasted energy.
 So we look for ways we can cut down, we turn bruised peppers into hot sauce and split tomatoes into sauce.
 After our big butcher paper dinners, crab and crawfish bodies are added into our compost.
 As the shells break down, the calcium and other nutrients help enrich the soil.
 But what about the crops that we simply don't have a market for?
 The edible weeds and seeds that are found in abundance on our farm but at the end of the day are not harvested because we don't have a buyer.
 As farmers we are just one part of the equation.
 We need creative chefs who are looking to solve the same problems we are and are considering the full picture.

-It's a final farm forage and you are invited to the feast!
+It's a farm dinner of epic proportions and you are invited to the feast!

-This event will take place in our indoor loft space located on the 11th floor of Building 3 in the Brooklyn Navy Yard.
+This workshop will take place at our Brooklyn farm, located on the roof of Building 3 in the Brooklyn Navy Yard.
 Detailed directions can be found by following the link below.

 PLEASE NOTE: Unless otherwise specified, Brooklyn Grange will not provide credit or refunds for tickets purchased on our website for a workshop, dining event, yoga class, or tour.
 Events take place rain or shine.
 Please understand that buying a ticket to one of our events is no different from buying a concert ticket, theater ticket, or movie ticket.
 You are always welcome to gift your class to a friend if you cannot make it!